-Its objective is the execution and performance of the Agreement for the Concession of Public Works with Public Services of the "San José - Caldera" route, awarded by the Government of Costa Rica, through public bid No.01-98, promoted by the National Concessions Board of the Ministry of Public Works and Transportation (MOPT).
+The objective of the Company is the execution and performance of the Agreement for the Concession of Public Works with Public Services of the "San José - Caldera" route, awarded by the Government of Costa Rica, through public bid No.01-98, promoted by the National Concessions Board of the Ministry of Public Works and Transportation (MOPT).
 Under the authorization of the Government of Costa Rica, on March 9, 2006, the former awardee assigned the aforementioned agreement to the business consortium composed of the previously mentioned companies (Autopistas del Sol Consortium).
-The Company is domiciled in Escazú, adjacent to the Autopista Próspero Fernández toll.